rails-sqlserver/tiny_tds/README.md

 ## FreeTDS Compatibility & Configuration

-TinyTDS is developed against FreeTDS 0.82 & 0.91, the latest is recommended.
+TinyTDS is developed against FreeTDS 0.82 & 0.91, and 0.92 currents, the latest is recommended.
 It is tested with SQL Server 2000, 2005, 2008 and Azure.
 Below are a few QA style notes about installing FreeTDS.

 * **Do I need to install FreeTDS?** Yes!
 Somehow, someway, you are going to need FreeTDS for TinyTDS to compile against.
 You can avoid installing FreeTDS on your system by using our projects usage of rake-compiler and mini_portile to compile and package a native gem just for you.
 See the "Using MiniPortile" section below.